breandan/kotlingrad/README.md

     Composition(this, newBindings).run { if (bindings.complete || EAGER) evaluate() else this }
 ```

-If `bindings` are `complete`, this means there are no unbound variables left (implementation omitted for brevity), and we can evaluate the expression to obtain a numerical result.
+If `bindings` are `complete`, this means there are no unbound variables remaining (implementation omitted for brevity), and we can evaluate the expression to obtain a numerical result.
 Suppose we are given the following user code:

 ```kotlin
 val x = Var()